UnPAUSE-CIIT/unending/README.md

 # unending
 our game launcher

+as of oct 3, the game launching is only supported on the steam deck/linux with `umu-run` (for org weave purposes)

 # if you have any ideas or bug reports...

 create an issue! and make sure to use the proper tags for it too :D